nekokoe/Plasmer/README.md

 An accurate and sensitive bacterial plasmid identification tool based on deep machine-learning of shared k-mers and genomic features.

+##Before running

+Please download and decompress our pre-built database.
+The pre-built database is available at XXX.

 ## Run Plasmer in shell

+We recommend run Plasmer with Docker.
+However, run Plasmer in shell on Linux is feasible.
 Be sure you installed all the required dependencies:

 ```
 seqkit 2.2.0
-python 3.10.4 （gzip；os；sys；Bio）
+python 3.10.4 （gzip; os; sys; Bio）
 perl v5.26.2
 kmer-db 1.9.4
 Prodigal V2.6.3